Caring For You

 Litigation used to be the only method for obtaining a divorce.
 This is an adversarial process that can create unnecessary conflict and leave important decisions up to a judge instead of being decided by the divorcing parties.

-How Collaborative Law Differs From Mediation
+How Collaborative Divorce Differs From Mediation

 Because they are both alternatives to traditional litigation, many people confuse collaborative divorce with mediation.
 They do share some similarities, but they also differ in some important ways.